JayWalker512/Game_of_Life/readme.md

 Game of Life
 ============

-This is an implementation of Conway's Game of Life, written in C using SDL for graphics.
+This is an implementation of Conway's Game of Life, written in C using SDL2 and OpenGL for graphics.
 Threading is implemented with POSIX threads.

 The aim of this program is to be able to simulate many generations of life very quickly.